 First the good: Seabourn generally brings aboard a variety of thoughtful and thought-provoking lecturers (several of whose lectures we've attended while traveling on other cruise lines), speaking on topics like history, politics, the European Union and NATO.
 On our cruise, there was some discussion of history of the Central America region in which we were traveling, including a particularly intriguing talk on the difference between the Suez and Panama canals.

 In light of Seabourn's promotion of its UNESCO partnership, it was disappointing not to learn more about that program.
 Daily port talks are standard slideshows.

-Seabourn Odyssey Entertainment
+Seabourn Odyssey Bars and Lounges

-Seabourn Odyssey Public Rooms
+Seabourn Odyssey Outdoor Recreation